Website Privacy & Cookies

-When you visit a website, it may send small files to your computer called cookies.
+When you visit a website, it will send small files to your computer called ‘cookies’.
 These cannot be used to identify you personally, but can make the website work more efficiently for you by improving the time required to access pages and reducing the number of times you need to enter information.
-Cookies also enable website owners to understand how people are using the website so they can improve the online experience they provide.
+Cookies also enable us to understand how people are using the website, like how long they stayed on a page, which articles they read or if information could be found, so that we can improve the online experience we provide.
 Most browsers can be programmed to reject cookies, or to warn you before you download them, however this may hamper your experience of the websites you visit.
+There are essential cookies used on this site.
 Information on how to manage cookies may be found in your browser’s help button, or in more detail on websites like About Cookies.

 This table tells you more about what cookies we use, and why we have them.